pydev11/fisch-macro-pydev/README.md

-# fisch-macro-pydev
+# THIS ONLY WORKS FOR MACOS AND IS MADE FOR IT

-fisch macro :33
+fisch macros